3 min readThe Sale Process

 Pricing Based on Peak Performance

-Your venue did \$2M in revenue in 2024.
-That's genuinely great.
-But if last year was \$700K, a buyer is underwriting \$200K, not 2024 peak revenue.
-A buyer is also underwriting what your booked events pipeline looks like.
+Your venue did $2M in 2024.
+Genuinely great.
+But if last year was $700K, a buyer is underwriting $700K and your booked-events pipeline — not the 2024 peak.

 Not Having a Reliable Number Two